Hana is one of the first contraceptive pills available over the counter in the UK.

 ✔ GPhC-registered pharmacies

-Hana will soon be available over the counter at most UK pharmacies without needing a prescription from your doctor.
+Hana is available over the counter at most UK pharmacies without needing a prescription from your doctor.
 However, before you can buy it, you will need to complete an assessment with a pharmacist to make sure it is safe for you.

-You will also be able to buy Hana conveniently and discreetly online from Superdrug Online Doctor.
+You can also buy Hana conveniently and discreetly online from Superdrug Online Doctor.
 And, all you will have to do is:

 - Fill in a brief confidential questionnaire on our site.
 This is similar to the pharmacist’s assessment you would complete in a pharmacy.